sreeveena/Project-02/README.md

 Our app's simplistic design and functionality ensures the users don't have to look at multiple pages (for example: creating login, sign in or search based on location...) as to where they should go and take the steps for particiapating in an event.
 It's all in one place!
 We ensure the user experience is not lost throughout our app, by creating modals within the landing page for registering or signing in so that they are not taken to a separate window and where they have to comeback to the main landing page to look for their events.

-Project functionality:

-This project is about a website which will help users search for nearby events related to activities they're interested in.
-Initially they should register for events to participate by either using the register from the homepage or using google sign-in.
-The user then can login to the website to save the events that they have registered for and follow the payment process to finish the registration for the event.

-# Project-One
-Idea behind this app was based on how we currently depend on redundant and elaborate information we find on the internet.
-We don’t truly understand IF we could watch a particular movie (or) TV Show.
-We depend on websites that write a 2 page long reviews which we don’t really need, we just simply want to know if its worth our time or not.
-We don’t get this information anywhere…..
-UNTIL NOW!
-Our website is a social platform where a particular  user comes in search for a movie/tv show, and based on what they choose how they feel about the movie/tv show using one of the emoticons we provide as options and write a quick sentence about how they really feel about the movie/tv show.
-If they really like the movie or tv show,  they can then create a bucket and share this with their friends and family, YES THEY CAN Absolutely do that!
-This is our differentiator and this is why users will be attracted to use our website for sharing their opinions with their friends and family about the movies/tv shows we have in this day and age.

 ## Table of contents
 How the APP works
 Technologies Used